Skip to main content

 According to Thompson, Jordan quipped that he could “only come up with four” modern players.
 Those select few?
 Kobe Bryant, LeBron James, Tim Duncan, and Dirk Nowitzki.

 In fairness to Jordan, quite a bit of basketball has been played since he turned 50; theoretically, it’s possible that he believes a few more players from today’s game could shine in the 1980s and 1990s.
-With that being said, though, it doesn’t seem like much has changed.
+Stephen Curry — who we’ll discuss shortly — certainly deserves to be in the conversation.
+Giannis Antetokounmpo has the sheer athleticism to survive in any era, although old-school coaches probably wouldn’t have any idea how to utilize his talent.
+Similarly, Nikola Jokic’s skill set might confuse people in the 1980s, but the big man certainly knows how to make an impact on the court.

-In fall 2019, Jordan made headlines by saying Stephen Curry wasn’t a Hall of Famer just yet.
+In the fall of 2019, Jordan made headlines by saying Stephen Curry wasn’t a Hall of Famer just yet.
 During that same interview, His Airness confirmed that if he were building a starting five, he’d still hit the court with Scottie Pippen, James Worthy, Magic Johnson, and Hakeem Olajuwon.
-All of those men, unsurprisingly, played in his era.
+That would have been a chance to acknowledge the modern era, but all of those men played in Mike’s day.

 Before we bury Jordan for being biased toward the past, it’s important to look at a different quote.
 During an NBA press conference in early 2020, MJ fielded a question about comparisons between himself and LeBron James.
 In that setting, the living legend provided a more measured response.